kevintruong/til/Virtual-Memory,-Part-1:-Introduction-to-Virtual-Memory.md

 For a single page table, our machine is now twice as slow!
 (Two memory accesses are required) For a two-level page table, memory access is now three times as slow.
 (Three memory accesses are required)

 To overcome this overhead the MMU includes an associative cache of recently-used  virtual-page-to-frame lookups.
 This cache is called the TLB ("translation lookaside buffer").
 Everytime a virtual address needs to be translated into a physical memory location, the TLB is queried in parallel to the page table.
 For most memory accesses of most programs, there is a significant chance that the TLB has cached the results.
-However if a program does not have good cache coherence (for example is reading from random memory locations of mamny different pages) then the TLB will not have the result cache and now the MMU must use the much slower page table to determine the physical frame.
+However if a program does not have good cache coherence (for example is reading from random memory locations of many different pages) then the TLB will not have the result cache and now the MMU must use the much slower page table to determine the physical frame.

 Can frames be shared between processes?
 Yes!
 In addition to storing the frame number, the page table can be used to store whether a process can write or only read a particular frame.
 Read only frames can then be safely shared between multiple processes.
 For example, the C-library instruction code can be shared between all processes that dynamically load the code into the process memory.
 Each process can only read that memory.